eggai-tech/ai-landscape/README.md

    ```bash
    node build.js
    ```
-3. The updated landscape will be generated in the `dist` directory
+3. The updated landscape will be generated in the `docs` directory for GitHub Pages

 ## Structure